 Who uses Boss pedals?

-If you play the guitar, chances are, you’ve probably owned a Boss pedal in your career.
-Even if you haven’t owned one yourself, you’ve probably seen the iconic little colourful cuboids gracing a sticky stage floor or illuminated music shop cabinet.
+If you play the guitar, chances are, you’ve probably used a Boss pedal or two in your career.
+Even if you have never owned one yourself, you’ve probably seen the iconic little colourful cuboids gracing a sticky stage floor or illuminated in a music shop cabinet.

-Perhaps the most used guitar stompbox around, there are loads of artists who have integrated a Boss effect into their pedalboard!
-Today I’ll talk about some who have…
+Perhaps the most used guitar stompbox brand around, there are loads of artists who have integrated a Boss effect onto their pedalboard!

 The best selling distortion pedal worldwide is the DS-1!
 So you can expect to find this orange thing everywhere.
 This is a very popular first guitar effects pedal thanks to its price point and durability.